aoracle/geo/README.md

-You can choose script without any options, Defaults are 100km from given base location (53.3381985, -6.2592576) with file name with customers data 'customers.txt'
+You can use script without any options, Defaults are 100km from given base location (53.3381985, -6.2592576) with file name with customers data 'customers.txt'

 Optionally:
  '-l', 'Current location like (53.3381985, -6.2592576)'